A complete cholesterol test is also called a

 Cholesterol is a soft, waxy fat that

 your body needs to function properly.
 However, too much cholesterol can lead

 - atherosclerosis, a clogging or hardening of your

 If you’re a man, you should get your

 cholesterol levels checked regularly, starting by age 35 or younger.
 If you’re

 a woman, you should begin routine cholesterol screening by age 45 or younger.

-Experts agree that men should have their first cholesterol screening before age 35 and women before age 45.
-To stay on the safe side, you may even want to begin having your cholesterol tested every five years after age 20.
+To be on the safe side, you may want to get your cholesterol tested every five